Inter mirifica: Conclusions (#23–24)

-Significance

-Cardinal Francis Arinze writes that the significance of Inter mirifica lay less in its contents than in the fact that this was the first time an ecumenical council of the church had "addressed the topic of communications and gave a mandate to clergy and laity on the use of the communications media".

-Effects and aftermath of Inter mirifica
+Reception

+The final text of the decree was approved on 24 November 1963 by a vote of 1598 to 503, at the end of the council's second session.
+This constituted the most "no" votes of any document at the council.
+It was promulgated by Pope Paul VI on 4 December 1963, after another vote, this time with 1960 in favour and 164 opposed.

 The document's immediate reception was fairly negative.
 The document was heavily criticized for falling short of expectations, as well as failing to provide any new or different thoughts or instructions on social communications.
 At the close of the council, in a brief assessment of the documents it had produced, the New York Times said this text had been "generally condemned as inadequate and too conservative".
 These sentiments have been the long-standing memories of the document, with these sentiments continuing 40 years following the decree.

+Legacy

+The Nigerian cardinal Francis Arinze has written that the significance of the decree lay less in its contents than in the fact that this was the first time an ecumenical council had "addressed the topic of communications and gave a mandate to clergy and laity on the use of the communications media".

-However, the document did provide the beginning stages for further Church instructions on social communications, with the further documents of Communio et Progressio and Aetatis Novae, and from the document emerged the World Communication Day (in full: World Social Communications Day), which was envisaged by the Council as "a day on which the faithful are instructed in their responsibilities" regarding the media.
+The decree provided the beginning stages for further Church instructions on social communications, with the further documents of Communio et Progressio and Aetatis Novae, and from the document emerged the World Communication Day (in full: World Social Communications Day), which was envisaged by the Council as "a day on which the faithful are instructed in their responsibilities" regarding the media.
 Pope Paul VI held the first World Communication Day on 7 May 1967, recalling the Council's desire "to draw the attention of her children and of all men of good will to the vast and complex phenomenon of the modem means of social communication, such as the press, motion pictures, radio and television, which form one of the most characteristic notes of modern civilization".
 Pope John Paul II vigorously promoted responsibility and positive goals in social communications, not only in person but also through messages given on this day, and through supporting the Pontifical Council for Social Communications.
 The 59th World Social Communications Day took place in May 2025.

 The term social communications, apart from its more general use, has become the preferred term within documents of the Catholic Church for reference to media or mass media.
 It has the advantage, as a term, of wider connotation - all communication is social but not all communication is "mass".
 In effect, though, the two terms are used synonymously.